Alexandre Lippmann: Early and personal life

 Lippmann was born in Paris, France, in the 17th arrondissement.

 Through his mother, Marie-Alexandrine-Henriette Dumas, he was the grandson of Alexandre Dumas fils and great-grandson of French writer Alexandre Dumas, author of The Three Musketeers.
 His father was Jewish.
 Lippmann was also a genre painter.

 Fencing career

-In 1909, he won the French épée championship.
+In 1909, Lippmann won the French épée championship.

 He won five medals, including two gold medals, at three different Olympic Games: a team gold and an individual silver in the 1908 Olympics in London at 26 years of age, a team bronze and individual silver in the 1920 Olympics in Antwerp at 38 years of age, and a team gold in the 1924 Olympics in Paris at the age of 42.

-He missed out on the opportunity to fence in two other Olympic Games.
-This was because French fencers did not compete at the 1912 Olympic Games in Stockholm because France disagreed with the rules of the competition, and World War I caused the cancellation of what would have been the 1916 Summer Olympics.
+Lippmann missed out on the opportunity to fence in the 1912 and 1916 Olympic Games; French fencers did not compete at the former in Stockholm because France disagreed with the rules of the competition, and the latter were cancelled due to World War I.

-Lippmann was inducted into the International Jewish Sports Hall of Fame in 1984.
+Death and legacy

-He died in 1960, in the 8th arrondissement of Paris.
+Lippmann died in 1960 in the 8th arrondissement of Paris.
+He was posthumously inducted into the International Jewish Sports Hall of Fame in 1984.